Mughal1/Crypto-Harden-GPO/README.md

 -) Link the GPO to a test environment.
 Test, test again and when you think you're done testing, test one more time.
 This change *can* break things if you haven't prepared.

--) Move on to other environments when you feel safe/comfortable enough to do so.
+-) Move on to other environments if/when you feel safe/comfortable enough to do so.